thomaxxl/safrs/README.md

 }
 ```

+## Configuration

+Some configuration parameters can be set in [config.py](safrs/config.py):
+- USE_API_METHODS : set this to false in case you want to disable the documented_api_method functionality
+- INSTANCE_URL_FMT : This parameter declares the instance url path format
+- RELATIONSHIP_URL_FMT: This parameter declares the relationship endpoint path format

 ## More Examples and Use Cases
 The [examples](examples) folder contains more example scripts:
 - Exposing an exisitng sqlite database as a REST service